Lovastatin and Grapefruit: Can You Take Them Together?

 Why is this important?

-Unexplained muscle pain, tenderness, or weakness; brown or cola-colored urine; or a sudden drop in energy should prompt a same-day call to your clinician and a creatine kinase blood test.
+Unexplained muscle pain, tenderness, or weakness; brown or cola-colored urine; or a sudden drop in energy can signal muscle injury and warrant a same-day call to your clinician.

 Which specific products are affected?